nazeemthebeta/sriLankaSQL/README.md

-# sriLankaSQL
+# SriLankaSQL
-This Repo will have SQL databases of the details or datasets of common Sri Lankan details
+This Repo will have SQL databases of the details or datasets of common Sri Lankan details including cities, districts and provinces.